How to Apply for a Building Permit in France

 First of all, you must ensure that your project requires such a building permit, this is compulsory for projects with new construction with a gross floor area (called Shob) greater than 20 sq. meters, when the use of a building is changed, for modifications to load-bearing structures or the facade of the building.

 In addition, the town planning code lists works that require a building permit (article R.421-1).
 Note that even a barn or hangar, with no foundations it is not exempt from a permit.
-If you have a property in mind or that you have viewed, then ask your agent and the owners as well prior to contacting the mairie.
+If you have a property in mind or that you have viewed, then ask your agent and the owners as well prior to contacting the Mairie.

 How to Apply for a Building Permit in France?